tandero/tandero.github.io/content/lifelonglearning.md

 #### Non-Fiction

 * Tim Ferriss - Tribe of Mentors
 * Mortimer Adler - How to Read a Book
+* Betty Edwards - Drawing on the Right Side of the Brain
 * Tom Segura - I would like to play alone please
 * Edward Bernays - Propaganda
 * Eugen Herrigel - Zen in the Art of Archery